MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/azure-rhel/rhel-security.md

 - and patch cycle testing and delivery for persistent VM instances
 - using automation pipelines.
 Doing so will significantly reduce management effort, ensure consistent policy enforcement, improve anomaly detection and speed remediation throughout RHEL landing zones.

-In addition to the recommendations listed, we recommend using the [Azure Shared Image Gallery](https://learn.microsoft.com/azure/virtual-machines/azure-compute-gallery).
+In addition to the recommendations listed, consider using the [Azure Shared Image Gallery](/azure/virtual-machines/azure-compute-gallery).
 You can build your RedHat image with all of the required security mechanisms that you use in your organization and create an image of that VM.
 This allows you to share security, compliant images across subscriptions and regions in your Azure environment.
 It also allows versioning for greater granular control over VM images.
 This ensures more homogeneity of compute instance security patches and tooling used in your environment.

 Consider [Azure Update Manager](/azure/update-manager/overview?tabs=azure-vms) as part of your update management scheme.
 Azure Update Manager is a unified service that can monitor updates across your deployments.
 It has the feature of being able to survey your entire fleet of machines in Azure, on-premises and in other clouds.